18F/slides/_slides/github-basics.md

 --
 Branches are little version sandboxes in the repo for other people working on the project to prepare contributions without interfering with the main project.
 --
-The main project branch is ususally called "master."
+The main project branch is usually called "master."
 ---
 ## Fork
 --